-This information is part of the Colgate University catalog.
+This information is part of the Colgate University catalog, 2021-22.

-The area encompassed by this program extends from Morocco to the Philippines.
-It contains an extraordinary variety of linguistic and ethnic groups such as Arabs, Iranians, Turkic peoples, Kurds, Baluchis, Malays, and others.
-This region is home to over 1.4 billion Muslims, who constitute more than one-fifth of the world's population.
-It is the source of a rich religious and intellectual tradition that emerged from the same roots as the Western tradition and evolved over a long history of interaction with the West.
+The Islamic world spans the Middle East and North Africa, Central Asia, the Indian subcontinent, and Southeast Asia.
+The world's nearly 2 billion Muslims comprise one-quarter of the world's population and include numerous linguistic and ethnic groups such as Arabs, Iranians, Turkic peoples, Kurds, Baluchis, Malays, and others.
+The Islamic world is the source of rich religious and intellectual traditions that share deep roots with Western traditions and have evolved over a long history of interaction with the West.
 It also plays an important role in global peace, security, and prosperity.
-These demographic, cultural, and strategic considerations will lead to a steady increase in contact between the Islamic world and the United States in the future.
-The Middle Eastern and Islamic Studies Program (MIST) program equips Colgate students with the knowledge and conceptual tools needed to understand and manage this relationship.
+These demographic, cultural, and strategic considerations ensure increasingly deep and dynamic relations among peoples of the Islamic world and the Euro-Atlantic West.
+The Middle Eastern and Islamic Studies Program (MIST) program equips Colgate students with the knowledge and conceptual tools needed to forge and understand these connections.